 - Never start a chain saw unless the bar, chain and all covers are fitted correctly.
 See instructions under the heading Assembly.
 Without a bar and chain attached to the chain saw the clutch can come loose and cause serious injury. - The chain brake should be activated when starting.
 Se instructions under the heading Start and stop.
 Do not drop start.
 This method is very dangerous because you may lose control of the saw.
-(52) - Never start the machine indoors.
+(55) - Never start the machine indoors.
 Exhaust fumes can be dangerous if inhaled. - Observe your surroundings and make sure that there is no risk of people or animals coming into contact with the cutting equipment. - Always hold the saw with both hands.
 The right hand should be on the rear handle, and the left hand on the front handle.
 All people, whether right or left handed, should use this grip.
-Use a firm grip with thumbs and fingers encircling the chain saw handles. - The chain brake is released by moving the front hand guard marked "PULL BACK TO RESET" back, towards the front handle.
+Use a firm grip with thumbs and fingers encircling the chain saw handles.